 In February 2022 the Company entered into an amended agreement for the loan payable to North Bay/CLC.
-The amendment is subject to it being accepted for filing by the TSX Venture Exchange by April 15, 2022.
-Acceptance has not been received.
+The amendment was subject to it being accepted for filing by the TSX Venture Exchange.
+Acceptance was received on April 20, 2022.
 The February 2021 amended Agreement and subsequent amendments, have been cancelled and replaced as follows:

 The amended agreement provides for the principal amount of US\$4,369,916 with installments payable annually commencing March 31, 2022.
-The payout option of the amended agreement has increased to US\$2,500,000 and the deadline for the payout option is March 31, 2023.
-In addition the company will issue US\$250,000 of units and will make two payments of US\$12,500 each due on March 31, 2022 and August 31, 2022.
+The payout option (see below) of the amended agreement has increased to US\$2,500,000 and the deadline for the payout option is March 31, 2023.
+In addition the Company will issue US\$2,500,000 of units (issued) and will make two payments of US\$12,500 each due on March 31, 2022 (paid) and August 31, 2022 (paid).
 The interest rate is unchanged and accrues at 7% simple interest and other key terms remain unchanged.
-In the event that the Company signs and closes an arms length agreement to sell 100% of the shares of the Company exceeding the Balance Amount the following will result in the following:
+In the event that the Company signs and closes an arms length agreement to sell 100% of the shares of the Company exceeding the balance amount the following will occur:

-- i) The Company will pay to CLC the whole amount of the balance amount and accrued interest owing. - ii) The Company will pay to CLC 10% of the amount received less the amount paid in part (i) and less the Company's direct investment and costs into the project being US\$6,720,633.
+- i) The Company will pay to CLC the whole amount of the balance amount and accrued interest owing. - ii) The Company will pay to CLC 10% of the amount received less the amount paid in part (i) and less the Company's direct investment and costs into the project being US\$6.720.633.